nafizjiwa/CSS-Combinators/README.md

 | :active | a:active | Selects the active a link                             |
 | ::after | p::after | Insert something after the content of each p element |
 | ::before | p::before | Insert something before the content of each p element: |
+##### Combine 2 or more selectors with a comma:

+        h1, .special {
+                  color: blue;
+                }

+# CSS Combinators
+Combinators are selectors that combine other selectors in a way to give them a useful relationship to each other and the LOCATION of content in a document.<br>
 There are 4 different combinators in CSS:<br>

     descendant selector (space)  ------> matches all elements that are descendants of a specified element.